baibaratsky/yii2-ga-measurement-protocol/README.md

 Asynchronous Mode
 -----------------
-By default, sending a hit to GA will be a synchronous request, and block the execution of the script until it gets a response from the server or timeouts after 100 seconds (throwing a Guzzle exception).
+By default, sending a hit to Google Analytics will be a synchronous request, and block the execution of the script until it gets a response from the server or timeouts after 100 seconds (throwing a Guzzle exception).
 However, if you turn the asynchronous mode on in the component config, asynchronous non-blocking requests will be used.
 ```php
 'asyncMode' => true,